wthayer/documents/docs/BR.md

 ## 9.1 Fees

 ### 9.1.1 Certificate issuance or renewal fees
+No stipulation.

 ### 9.1.2 Certificate access fees
+No stipulation.

 ### 9.1.3 Revocation or status information access fees
+No stipulation.

 ### 9.1.4 Fees for other services
+No stipulation.

 ### 9.1.5 Refund policy
+No stipulation.

 ## 9.2 Financial responsibility
+No stipulation.

 ### 9.2.1 Insurance coverage
+No stipulation.

 ### 9.2.2 Other assets
+No stipulation.

 ### 9.2.3 Insurance or warranty coverage for end-entities
+No stipulation.

 ## 9.3 Confidentiality of business information

 ### 9.3.1 Scope of confidential information
+No stipulation.

 ### 9.3.2 Information not within the scope of confidential information
+No stipulation.

 ### 9.3.3 Responsibility to protect confidential information
+No stipulation.

 ## 9.4 Privacy of personal information

 ### 9.4.1 Privacy plan
+The CA shall develop, implement and maintain a privacy plan.
+The privacy plan shall document what personally identifiable information is collected, how it is stored and processed, and under what conditions the information may be disclosed.

 ### 9.4.2 Information treated as private
+CAs shall protect all subscriber personally identifiable information from unauthorized disclosure.

 ### 9.4.3 Information not deemed private
+Information included in certificates shall not be deemed private, and will not be subject to the protections outlined in Section 9.4.2.

 ### 9.4.4 Responsibility to protect private information
+See Section 9.4.2.

 ### 9.4.5 Notice and consent to use private information
+No stipulation.

 ### 9.4.6 Disclosure pursuant to judicial or administrative process
+The CA shall not disclose private information to any third party unless authorized by this policy, required by law, government rule or regulation, or order of a court of competent jurisdiction.

 ### 9.4.7 Other information disclosure circumstances
+No stipulation.

 ## 9.5 Intellectual property rights
+The CA shall not knowingly violate intellectual property rights held by others.

 ## 9.6 Representations and warranties